 I got down and gathered my three dolls—Judy, Donna, and Mary—into my arms, and held them close for a few minutes.
 I replayed everything my mother had said.
 I can't be certain, but I likely told my dolls what had happened.

-For me, the most important part of what Mom had said, and what the book had said, too, was that God was the one who decided my mom and dad were the best parents for me, because just as he’d taken care of Moses, he’d take care of me.
+For me, the most important part of what Mom had said, and what the book had said, too, was that God was the one who decided my mom and dad were the best parents for me, and that just as He’d taken care of Moses, He’d take care of me.

-I gave a moment’s thought to my original parents, whoever they were, wherever they were, and then asked God to look after them, content in the belief that God knew where everyone in the world was.
+I gave a moment’s thought to my original parents, whoever they were, wherever they were, and asked God to look after them, content in the belief that He knew where everyone in the world was.

 Then I sat on the linoleum floor of my bedroom holding my dolls and thinking.
 What troubled me, much more than the fact that my parents apparently weren’t my real parents, was the realization that they’d kept this secret from me.
-What other things might I believe that weren’t true?
+What other secrets might they have?

 It’s very unsettling to realize, at four and a half years of age, that you can’t completely trust anyone…except God.

-I should add that I'm positive either Granny Shaw or Aunt Margaret had found the book, brought it with them, and given it to my parents the night before.
+I should add that I'm positive either Granny Shaw or Aunt Margaret had bought the book, brought it with them, and given it to my parents the night before.
 And that I'm so glad Granny Shaw insisted that my parents tell me the truth about my birth.
-I’m quite sure Mom and Dad would have preferred for me to have gone on believing I was their natural daughter, my name was always and only Nancy Jane Shaw, and there were no photos of me as a newborn because their old Brownie camera wasn’t working.
+I know that Mom, and maybe Dad, too, would have preferred for me to have gone on believing I was their natural daughter, my name was always and only Nancy Jane Shaw, and there were no photos of me as a newborn because their old Brownie camera wasn’t working.

 . . .